holerton/not-chess/WEATHER.md

 # About Weather

-Weather in the terms of the game appears as a variable Terrain type, but it does not necessarily override Terrain properties.
+Weather in the terms of the game appears as a variable Terrain type, but it does not necessarily override Terrain properties. **Weather changes each player's turn, and Weather parameters change each Month**.
 Weather Unit (WU) is one specific block of Weather.
 There are two types of Weather: moving (location of Weather Unit is dependent from location of this particular WU on the previous Month) and map-wide-random.
 We will start from the second type.

 ## Map-wide-random Weather